-Subsequently, all the rules of internal jurisdiction must be fulfilled and, upon analysis of the file, the court should confirm that – in that particular case, the value of the process and the rules of territorial competence – jurisdiction cannot be questioned by any of the parties.
+Subsequently, all rules of the Portuguese jurisdiction must be fulfilled and upon analysis of the file the court should confirm that – in that particular case, the value of the process and the rules of territorial competence – jurisdiction cannot be questioned by any of the parties.

 How does the court determine what law will apply to the claims?

 The applicable law is determined in the first instance through an analysis of the will of the parties.
 However, it must always be taken into consideration that the will must meet all the relevant criteria prescribed by the Portuguese Civil Code.